Swim bladder: Structure and function

 The combination of gases in the bladder varies.
 In shallow water fish, the ratios closely approximate that of the atmosphere, while deep sea fish tend to have higher percentages of oxygen.
 For instance, the eel Synaphobranchus has been observed to have 75.1% oxygen, 20.5% nitrogen, 3.1% carbon dioxide, and 0.4% argon in its swim bladder.

 Physoclist swim bladders have one important disadvantage: they prohibit fast rising, as the bladder would burst.
 Physostomes can "burp" out gas, though this complicates the process of re-submergence.

 The swim bladder in some species, mainly fresh water fishes (common carp, catfish, bowfin) is interconnected with the inner ear of the fish.
 They are connected by four bones called the Weberian ossicles from the Weberian apparatus.
 These bones can carry the vibrations to the saccule and the lagena.
 They are suited for detecting sound and vibrations due to its low density in comparison to the density of the fish's body tissues.
 This increases the ability of sound detection.
 The swim bladder can radiate the pressure of sound which help increase its sensitivity and expand its hearing.
-In some deep sea fishes like the Antimora, the swim bladder maybe also connected to the macula of saccule in order for the inner ear to receive a sensation from the sound pressure.
+In some deep sea fishes like the Antimora, the swim bladder may also be connected to the macula of saccule in order for the inner ear to receive a sensation from the sound pressure.

 In red-bellied piranha, the swim bladder may play an important role in sound production as a resonator.
 The sounds created by piranhas are generated through rapid contractions of the sonic muscles and is associated with the swim bladder.

 Teleosts are thought to lack a sense of absolute hydrostatic pressure, which could be used to determine absolute depth.
 However, it has been suggested that teleosts may be able to determine their depth by sensing the rate of change of swim-bladder volume.